intershop/devenv-4-iom/README.md

 ### Improved documentation

 * Added documentation how to access the PostgreSQL database <!-- 81066 -->
-* Added documentation how to handle custom configurations, that are not directly supported by _devenv-4-iom_. <!-- 81066 -->
+* Added documentation about how to handle custom configurations that are not directly supported by _devenv-4-iom_. <!-- 81066 -->

 ## Fixed Bugs

-* _deploy <pattern>_ succeeds, if pattern has not matched any deployment artifact. <!-- 79162 -->
+* _deploy <pattern>_ succeeds if the pattern has not matched any deployment artifact. <!-- 79162 -->
-* commands executed by _devenv-4-iom_ inside the IOM pod are now running interactively, in oder to make sure, that ~/.bashrc inside the container is read. <!-- 84293 -->
+* commands executed by _devenv-4-iom_ inside the IOM pod are now running interactively, in order to make sure that ~/.bashrc inside the container is read. <!-- 84293 -->

 # Release information 2.4.0